orientez/book-notes/books/designing-data-intensive-applications.md

 #### Lambda architecture

 The whole idea behind lambda architecture is that incoming data should be recorded by appending immutable events to an always-growing dataset, similarly to event sourcing.
-From these events, read-optimised vuews are derived.
+From these events, read-optimised views are derived.
 Lambda architecture proposes running two different systems in parallel: a batch processing system such as Hadoop MapReduce, and a stream-processing system as Storm.

 The stream processor produces an approximate update to the view: the batch processor produces a corrected version of the derived view.